Deepen your application-oriented studies on an international level with an internship at a foreign company or university/research institution.

 - Foreign language requirements (internship language)

-Discuss the formal and content-related requirements with your department's practical/internship officer.
+Discuss the formal and content-related requirements with your department's internship officer/coordinator.

 With or without internship confirmation, you can apply for financial support such as Erasmus+, PROMOS or HAW.International through the International Office.
 The program-specific deadlines and application regulations apply.